ZhenyingZhu/StudyNotes/SystemDesign.md

 Detecting Faults

-- no process is listening on the destination port (system sends a `RST` or `FIN` packet to let TCP connections close or refuse)
+- no process is listening on the destination port **[KEY]** (system sends a `RST` or `FIN` packet to let TCP connections close or refuse)
-- a node process crashed but the node’s operating system is still running, a script can notify other nodes about the crash so that another node can take over
+- a node process crashed but the node’s operating system is still running **[KEY]**, a script can notify other nodes about the crash so that another node can take over
 - query management interface of the network switches to detect hardware link failures (e.g., machine power down).
 But the interface itself might not reachable
 - a router may reply with an ICMP Destination Unreachable packet
-- negative feedback can help quicker fail over, but cannot be rely on it to detect faults. should assume no response at call when failure occurs
+- negative feedback can help quicker fail over, but cannot be rely on it to detect faults. should assume no response at call when failure occurs **[KEY]**
-- to make sure a request is successful, need a positive response
+- to make sure a request is successful, need a positive response **[KEY]**
 - TCP retries automatically, app can also retry, until timeout

 Timeouts and Unbounded Delays

 - if the timeout is too short, the node treated as dead might just processing some actions.
-If another node taken over, the actions might be processed twice
+If another node taken over, the actions might be processed twice **[KEY]**
-- if the node is slow due to high load, declaring it as dead spread the load to other nodes and cause cascading failure
+- if the node is slow due to high load, declaring it as dead spread the load to other nodes and cause cascading failure **[KEY]**
 - asynchronous networks have unbounded delays

 Network congestion and queueing

 - packets wait in the queue of the destination's network switch.
-If the queue is filled up, further packets dropped
+If the queue is filled up, further packets dropped **[KEY]**
 - virtual machine needs wait for the CPU cycle so it could increase the network delay
-- TCP performs flow control(i.e., congestion avoidance/backpressure): a node can limit its sending rate.
+- TCP performs flow control(i.e., congestion avoidance/backpressure) **[KEY]**: a node can limit its sending rate.
 There is a queue on the sender
-- If TCP doesn't get ack within a timeout (round trip time), it would retransmit and increase the delay
+- If TCP doesn't get ack within a timeout (round trip time), it would retransmit and increase the delay **[KEY]**
 - if a packet loss is worthless, can use UDP that doesn't have flow conntrol
-- a noisy neighbor can used up shared resources like network links and switches
+- a noisy neighbor **[KEY]** can used up shared resources like network links and switches
-- can meture data points before setting out the timeout
+- can measure data points before setting out the timeout
-- systems can continually measure response times and their variability (jitter), and automatically adjust timeouts
+- systems can continually measure response times and their variability (jitter), and automatically adjust timeouts **[KEY]**

+**HERE**

 Synchronous Versus Asynchronous Networks